Horsted Keynes Village - 4 miles

 Passing a few houses along the way, after about 100 yards of walking along the road you will see a footpath on the right through a gate.
 Follow the footpath into a field and continue downhill until you are plunged in to Sandpits Wood.

 Cross a style and some planks over a stream and head uphill on a sunken path.
 Further on, a double-planked causway lifts you over a muddy stretch.
-Keep going until you reach a bridle path.
+Keep going until you reach another path.
 If the bluebells are in season it is worth taking a small detour along the path to your right.
-This takes you through some beech woodlands where the ground will be carpeted.
+This takes you through some Beech woodlands where the ground will be carpeted with flowers.

 Return to way point 18 or just turn left if you did not take the detour.
 You are now walking back to Horsted Keynes along the West Sussex Border Path.
-Half way along this section there is the option of taking a footpath on the right.
-This path meets up with the Border Path again later on.
-Both paths are about the same length.
+Half way along this section there is the option of taking a footpath straight on or to the left.
+Both paths are about the same length and join later on.
 Continue along the (now tarmac) road until you reach a crossroad.

 At this point you will see the Wyatts Lane sign on the left (this is the lane you were just walking along).
 Take the road in front of you and continue between the houses until you reach the white direction sign where you began your journey.